-The use of a small mesh purse seine during research prises in the vicinity of the Fraser River resulted in the capture of Pacific lamprey and river lamprey (Fig. 2) in addition to small and large salmon.
-On the large salmon none of the scars in which a tooth term could be recognized, appeared to result from the recognized in the smaller salmon to be seen attacked by river lamprey.
+The use of a small mesh purse seine during research refises in the vicinity of the Fraser River resulted in the capture of Pacific lamprey and river lamprey (Fig. 2) in addition to small and large salmon.
+On the large sockeye salmon none of the scars in which a tooth reference of the recognized, appeared to result from the recognized between attacked by river lamprey.

-Mason (1974) observed that 61 of 539 coho salmon (44%) returning to Lymn Creek in 1971 had lam- $\overline{\mathfrak{p}}$ rey scars and 137 of 348 in 1972 (45%) had scars.
+Mason (1974) observed that 61 of 539 coho salmon (14%) returning to Lymn Creek in 1971 had lam- \overline{p} rey scars and 137 of 348 in 1972 (45%) had scars.
 Female coho had significantly more scars than males.
-Six of 30 sockeye salmon returning to Sproat Lake and \$0 of 68 sockeve salmon returning to Great Central Lake had evidence of lamprey attacks.
+Six of 30 sockeye salmon returning to Sproat Lake and A0 of 68 sockeve salmon returning to Great Central Eake had evidence of lamprey attacks.
 Six fish from The two samples suffered more than one attack and Four of the fish had suffered attacks that did not penetrate the skin.
 Most wounds did penetrate the skin And were approximately 5 mm in diameter, indicating sttacks by small, young lamprey.
-No lamprey were bserved on any of the 60 000 sockeye salmon that were counted entering these lakes.
-Birman (1950) also noted Ξ high percentage (44%) of scars caused by Pacific Hamprey on pink salmon in the Amur estuary.
+No lamprey were bserved on any of the 60 000 sockeve salmon that were counted entering these lakes.
+Birman (1950) also noted a high percentage (44%) of scars caused by Pacific Hamprey on pink salmon in the Amur estuary.

-Because the sockeye salmon were returning to spawn and some of the attacks had not penetrated the skin might appear that the lamprey were also aggregating in preparation to return to freshwater.
+Because the sockeye salmon were returning to spawn and some of the attacks had not penetrated the skin of might appear that the lamprey were also aggregating in preparation to return to freshwater.
 Soldatov (1934) considered that lampreys gathered in estuaries of larger rivers and attached to salmon that were moving upstream in order to accelerate their own movement into freshwater.
 However, two of nine Pacific lamprey that were collected in the Fraser River estuary in August in 1976 and measured 20 and 23 cm, were alive in the laboratory in August 1979.
 The presence of young lamprey in these aggregations, the failure to observe lamprey attached to migrating maturing salmon in freshwater and the observation that maturing Pacific lamprey enter freshwater in the spring, indicates that the aggregations of Pacific lamprey contain younger lamprey and not adults preparing to migrate immediately into freshwater unlike the river lamprey that were captured at the same time.